Rocco Ascone

-Rocco Ascone (born 12 September 2003) is a French footballer who plays as a midfielder for FC Nordsjælland, on loan from Lille.
+Rocco Angelo Ascone (born 12 September 2003) is a French footballer who plays as a midfielder for Allsvenskan club Halmstads BK, on loan from FC Nordsjælland.

 Career

-Ascone started his career with French Ligue 1 side Lille.
+Ascone started playing futsal as a three-year old with Villeneuve d'Ascq Metropole, before short stints with Olympique Marcquois and Wasquehal eventually led him to the academy of Ligue 1 side Lille, joining them as an eight-year old.
 Before the second half of the 2021–22 season, he was sent on loan to Nordsjælland in Denmark.
 On 27 February 2022, Ascone debuted for Nordsjælland during a 0–0 draw with Randers.

+On 19 July 2023 FC Nordsjælland confirmed, that they had signed Ascone on a permanent deal, with the player signing until June 2028.

+On 5 August 2025 Halmstads BK announced that they had loaned Rocco until the end of the season, with a option to buy him.

 International career

-Born in France, Ascone is of Italian descent.
+Born in France, Ascone holds both French and Italian nationalities.
 He is a youth international for France, having represented the France U16s in 2019.